For most apartments, the right humidifier size depends on how much space you want to treat and whether the layout is open or divided.

 - Require regular tank refills

-- Need filter maintenance
+- Need cleaning and filter maintenance

 - Work best when windows remain closed